kerasking/iOSBuildService/readme.md

     curl -H "Content-Type: application/json" -d "{appname:'APEB'}" -X POST http://locahost:8888/build
 ```

-    and if you hear "construction complete", that means build successed. you can find your IPA at the path which was defined by your `build.sh`
+if you hear "construction complete", that means build successed. you can find your IPA at the path which was defined by your `build.sh`

 FAQ
 ---